TinsaeK/Zelon/README.md

 <a href="https://youtu.be/tnhgFXnAku0">Watch Demo Here</a>

 <h3> Components</h3>
 There are various components to this game.
+The maze layout was manually done, here is what a zoomed out view of the whole maze looks like:

 <h3> Road Map</h3>